thomassuedbroecker/vue-simple-webapp/README.md

-# Sample Web App
+# Example WebApp build on Vue.js

-This repository contains a sample vue application called `"Example Banking"`.
+This repository contains a sample Vue.js application called `"Example Banking"`.

 ![](images/simple-webapp-01.png)

-The application can be run locally as native vue application and in a container, where an Nginx is used as the webserver for the Vue.js webapplication.
+The example application can run locally as native Vue.js application and in a container, where an [Nginx](https://www.nginx.com) is used as the webserver for the [Vue.js](https://vuejs.org) webapplication.
 You can also deploy the application to `IBM Cloud Code Engine`.

-The application is also prepared to be integrated with `IBM Cloud Watson Assistant` as a chat bot.
+The example application is also prepared to be integrated with [`IBM Cloud Watson Assistant`](https://cloud.ibm.com/catalog/services/watson-assistant#about).

-You can also create your own TLS certification with [cert bot](https://certbot.eff.org/) and ([Lets Encrypt](https://letsencrypt.org/) to be mapped inside `IBM Cloud Code Engine` domain mapping.
+You can also create your own TLS certification with [cert bot](https://certbot.eff.org/) and ([Lets Encrypt](https://letsencrypt.org/) to be mapped inside [`IBM Cloud Code Engine` domain mapping](https://cloud.ibm.com/docs/codeengine?topic=codeengine-domain-mappings).

 ### Step 1: Clone the example project to your local computer